 Many of our trainees have prior experience in a variety of settings, including the U.S. military.
 Successful applicants to our program have demonstrated commitment to public health and the field of occupational and environmental medicine.

-- Applicants to the Occupational and Environmental Medicine Training Program must apply using the Bloomberg School’s online application form.
+- Applicants to the Occupational and Environmental Medicine Training Program must apply via the online School of Public Health Application Service (SOPHAS) system.

-- Applicants to the full two-year program should select "Residency Programs" as their degree program and "MPH/Occupational Medicine - 2-year" as their track/division.
-Only one application is required; the Admissions Office prepares duplicate copies so that the residency program and the MPH admissions committee can review applications separately and simultaneously.
+- Applicants to the two-year residency training program should select "RES/MPH OEM" as their degree program.
+Only one application is required; both the residency program and the MPH admissions committees will review applications separately and simultaneously.
 Acceptance by the school’s MPH program is required for admission to the residency program.

 - Applicants who have not completed a full residency in a primary care specialty must request a "summative evaluation" be sent to this program from the director of their internship year training program.

-- We are registered with the ERAS system and will also accept applications through that system.
-You are not required to use ERAS, but if you choose to do so, please note that in order to be considered for our program all applicants must also complete the application to the MPH program as outlined above.
+- We are registered with the ERAS system and will accept USMLE scores through that system.
+However, please note that all official transcripts and letters of recommendation must submitted directly to SOPHAS.
+You are not required to use ERAS, but if you choose to do so, please note that in order to be considered for our program, all applicants must also complete the SOPHAS application as outlined above.

 Applicants interested in combined programs (i.e., Internal Medicine and OEM; OEM and pulmonary fellowship) should make their interests known to the program director.
 The applicant will apply to both programs separately.

 Applicants selected for interviews will be invited in small groups to come to campus for a day-long visit.
-The interview day comprises interviews with faculty, attendance at a residency seminar, a tour of the school, and lunch with current residents.
+The interview day comprises interviews with faculty, attendance at a residency seminar, a tour of the school, and discussion with current residents.
 Interviews are scheduled during November and early December.
-All occupational medicine residency programs have a voluntary uniform decision date of December 15.
+All occupational medicine residency programs have a voluntary uniform decision date in mid-December each year.
 Applicants will be notified on or shortly after this date of the decision of the OEMR Admissions Committee.